 For more information, please see Failover Dynamics and Options.

 Back Up Certificates

-Network configuration and SSL certificates are necessary for the operation of B Series Appliances.
-BeyondTrust-hosted sites and Cloud Appliances are managed automatically, but it is possible for administrators to install custom certificates on Cloud Appliances.
-If a B Series Appliance fails, network configuration and SSL certificates must be restored to the new or repaired B Series Appliance in order to connect with the remote client software (e.g., rep consoles and Jump Clients).
-BeyondTrust-hosted sites are managed by BeyondTrust, but administrators of on-premises and Cloud Appliances should back up their certificates.
+Cloud Appliances are managed automatically, but it is possible for administrators to install custom certificates on Cloud Appliances.
+If a B Series Appliance fails, network configuration and SSL certificates must be restored to the new or repaired B Series Appliance in order to connect with the remote client software (access consoles and Jump Clients, for example).
+BeyondTrust-hosted sites are managed by BeyondTrust, but administrators of on-premises and Cloud Appliances are encouraged to back up their certificates.

 The SSL certificate issued to the B Series Appliance hostname is often unique to the B Series Appliance and is always used to validate its identity to remote client software.
 It is important that a backup of this certificate, all its intermediate certificates, and its root certificate are saved.
-Certificates are documented further in the article SSL Certificates and BeyondTrust.
-The certificate backup file should be saved with a password in a secure location because in the event a malicious party obtaining a copy of this certificate, they could potentially access confidential data on the network.
+We recommend that the certificate backup file be saved with a password in a secure location because in the event a malicious party obtained a copy of this certificate, they could potentially access confidential data on the network.